kentlouisetonino/knowledge-c-language/02-sololearn-C-intemediate/01-structures-and-unions/notes.md

 Sizeof hours Variable: 4
 ```

-> - Based on the example code above, the struct will have a `Structure padding` <br />
+> - Based on the example code above, the struct will have a `structure padding` <br />
     which is a technique to memory boundaries.

-It involes <br />
-    additional bytes known as `padding bytes`, between the fields <br />
+> - `struct padding` involes additional bytes known as `padding bytes`, between <br />
-    to ensure proper alignment and efficient memory access.
-This <br />
+    the fields to ensure proper alignment and efficient memory access which result <br />
-    result to a struct size being larger than the sum of the sizes <br />
-    of its individual members.
+    to a struct size being larger than the sum of the sizes of its individual members.